-Construction of the new AT&T 5G cell tower begins.
-The new tower will enable connection to the FirstNet Emergency Response Network.
-It will also improve cell coverage, making mobile hotspots another, more viable broadband option for Camp Sherman residents.
+Construction of the new AT&T 5G cell tower completed.
+The new tower enables connection to the FirstNet Emergency Response Network.
+It also improves cell coverage, making mobile hotspots another, more viable broadband option for Camp Sherman residents.

 Black Butte School District Community Broadband Needs Assessment

 During the 2020-21 school year, BBSD received funding from the Oregon Department of Education to support a Comprehensive Distance Learning program in response to COVID-19.
 Some of those funds were used to support a Community Broadband Needs Assessment.
 Black Butte School District partnered with the Central Oregon Intergovernmental Council (COIC), who also provided matching funds, to conduct the research and write a report detailing the current status of broadband connectivity in the District.
 The report provides a picture of the current needs and gaps in broadband service for the school, local businesses, and residents, which helps make a strong case for additional investment in our community.

 A primary goal going forward is to utilize the BBSD Broadband Needs Assessment to support future Camp Sherman-specific grant applications to expand access to the Camp Sherman community through the installation of fiber-optic service.
 To make this happen, the community must continue to build an effective and mutually beneficial partnership with a private-sector internet service provider.
 Sureline Broadband is prepared to make a significant investment in this potential project, and has already conducted a fiber feasibility analysis.
 A secondary goal of the needs assessment is to serve as a supplemental report to be incorporated into a Jefferson County-wide Broadband Assessment and Feasibility Study, which is currently underway.